Murder Charges in Chicago, Illinois

 Strategic Defenses for Murder Charges

-• Self-Defense or Defense of Others: Illinois law allows individuals to use force, including deadly force, if they reasonably believe it is necessary to prevent imminent death or great bodily harm to themselves or others.
-Andrew will investigate whether your actions were justified under the circumstances.
+Illinois law allows individuals to use deadly force if they reasonably believe it is necessary to prevent death or great bodily harm.

 Why Andrew M. Weisberg is the Right Choice for Your Murder Defense